xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The `snippet` field is used to inform the system about the content of the document; it is used as input to Xaynia to generate a mathematical representation of the document that we can use to match similar documents.

 For this reason, it is essential that the snippet clearly represents the content of the document.
 In this case, we took a few representative sentences from the document and used them as a snippet.
-If you intend to ingest larger documents the [preprocessing section](#document-preprocessing) contains some examples about enabling the usage of a [summarizer](#summarizer) or [document splitting](#automatic-document-splitting).
+If you intend to ingest larger documents the [preprocessing section](#document-preprocessing) contains examples about enabling the usage of a [summarizer](#summarizer) or [document splitting](#automatic-document-splitting).

 The `properties` field is completely optional.
 It can contain custom data that can be used for [filtering](#filters) and that the system will return when a document is part of the result of a query.

 The data that can be included in the properties is limited in terms of type and size.
 We support numbers, strings, boolean, date and list of strings, none of which are nullable.
 Please see [createDocuments](https://docs.xayn.com/back_office.html#tag/documents/operation/createDocuments) for more information on properties.

-For example in case of a 'for you' section you could include properties containing a link to the article, a title, a link to an image as well as a text preview or similar short description.
+For example, in the case of a 'for you' section, you could include properties containing a link to the article, a title, a link to an image, and a text preview.
 Some of the examples below include properties like that.

 ## Recommendations: Personalised documents